Home » Practical Information » Mixed Marriages - Indonesians and Expatriates

 For more information, see Getting Married

-At this time, a foreign wife of an Indonesian may not work in the formal sector unless she has a work permit, just like all other foreigners.
-This requires special qualifications and can be complicated unless the wife has skills companies here are desperate for and willing to go through the hassle of all the paperwork which is expensive and time consuming.
+A foreign spouse of an Indonesian citizen may not work in the formal sector unless he/she has a work permit, just like all other foreigners.
+This requires special qualifications and can be complicated unless the spouse has skills companies here are desperate for and willing to go through the hassle of all the paperwork which is expensive and time consuming.

-Applying for a KITAP - Do it Yourself!
+Applying for an ITAP - Do it Yourself!

-Many foreign spouses of Indonesians face difficulties in obtaining a permanent residency permit (KITAP) which will allows them to stay in Indonesia for 5 years at a time and makes it easier to get a work permit.
+Many foreign spouses of Indonesians face difficulties in obtaining a permanent residency permit (ITAP) which will allows them to stay in Indonesia for 5 years at a time and makes it easier to get a work permit.
 A 2007 regulation from the Law and Human Rights Ministry and the 2003 Law on Manpower provides clear and explicit procedures only for those who are sponsored by companies.
-Foreigners sponsored by their Indonesian spouses can get a KITAP valid for five years but cannot work in the country unless they obtain a work permit.
+Foreigners sponsored by their Indonesian spouses can get an ITAP valid for five years, if they have already resided in Indonesia on a ITAS, but cannot work in the formal sector (in offices) unless they obtain a work permit.

 Before going to immigration:

-Documents you may be asked to provide for an ITAP application (6/2011):
+Documents you may be asked to provide for an ITAP application:

 There are two forms to fill in from the Immigration office – both of which can obtained at immigration, which includes the folder (pink) to put it in.
 Forms and folder should be free.

 Step 1 – Warung Buncit Immigration office (we use this office as an example)